Jun '25 - Mar '26

 The style selector

-The initial direction was a multi-select dropdown with hover previews.
-I advocated for a different approach since generating multiple styles at once would produce mixed outputs that are harder for marketers to evaluate.
-Technical constraints validated that single selection would produce clearer, more focused results.
-I explored three directions and landed on single-select with large preview cards to help marketers make confident choices without extra interaction.
+The PM initially proposed multi-select to give marketers more flexibility.
+I raised a concern that generating multiple styles at once would make outputs harder to evaluate, and engineering confirmed that single-style generation would produce clearer results.
+I explored three directions and we aligned on single-select with large preview cards to help marketers make confident choices without extra interaction.

 Simplify the metadata panel